Frequently Asked Questions

 The National Donate Life Registry authorizes the recovery of organs, eyes and tissue for transplant.
 If organs are not suitable for donation at the time of death, the family will have the option to donate to research.

 You may register as a donor if you are under 18.
 Such a registration is considered intent, not authorization, to donate.
 If a minor is ever in a position to be an actual donor, the family's permission will be required.
-Once the minor turns 18, he/she will be contacted and asked to update his/her record.
-If this step is complete, the registration will be considered full legal authorization.
+Once the minor turns 18, the registration will be considered full legal authorization.
 If not, the document of gift will be noted as registered while under 18 years old and as such will be considered intent to donate, which will be shared with the family.

 If you registered on the National Donate Life Registry, you can access your donor record by visiting www.registerme.org and clicking the blue “Edit Registration” button.
 You will be asked to enter a few key data fields (e.g., name, address, last 4 of SSN) to log in to your donor record and can then update your designation.
 If you registered through an MVC and wish to change your donor designation, a Change of Status form is available for download here.
 To change your organ donor status on your driver's license or non-driver ID card, please visit a motor vehicle agency.